gtk-rs/lgpl-docs/gtk/vendor.md

 While bookmarks are completely in control of the user, the places sidebar also allows individual applications to provide extra shortcut folders that are unique to each application.
 For example, a Paint program may want to add a shortcut for a Clipart folder.
-You can do this with `PlacesSidebarExt::add_shortcut`.
+You can do this with `PlacesSidebar::add_shortcut`.

 To make use of the places sidebar, an application at least needs to connect to the `PlacesSidebar::open-location` signal.
 This is emitted when the user selects in the sidebar a location to open.
-The application should also call `PlacesSidebarExt::set_location` when it changes the currently-viewed location.
+The application should also call `PlacesSidebar::set_location` when it changes the currently-viewed location.

 # CSS nodes